pacemaker82/PredBat-Table-Card/README.md

 5. Download and refresh
 6. Goto dashboard and add a new card.
 Use the default YAML setup below to get started.

-## Card Setup
+## Card Configuration

-The following config items can or should be set on the card
+The following YAML config items can or should be set on the card

 | Configuration Item | Required | Value |
 |----------|----------|----------|